-You may have noticed that I spend a lot of time emphasizing practical life, or daily living, exercises for preschoolers.
+You may have noticed that I spend a lot of time emphasizing practical life, or daily living, exercises for toddlers and preschoolers.
 Those are the exercises for control of movement, care of self, care of the environment, and grace and courtesy.

 Activities in each of those areas have obvious practical benefits.
 Even more important are the skills such as order, concentration, coordination, and independence that practical life activities develop.